Disclaimer: This site may earn affiliate commissions from your purchases through our links, at no extra cost. Learn more.

 A travel visa is an official document that allows you to request entry into another country but doesn't guarantee admission.
 A border agent will make that determination.
 Visa rules vary by destination and purpose of travel, and arriving without the correct one can mean denied entry, costly delays, or last-minute rebooking.

-This page will guide you through what a travel visa is, when you need one, and how to check the requirements so you can travel with confidence.
+This information below will help you understand what a travel visa is, when you need one, and how to check the requirements so you can travel with confidence.

 What is a Visa?